Pandemic Challenges Class of 2020—We Prevail

 By Amber Kostelnik ’20

-On March 13, 2020, my graduating class was challenged with uncertainty.
+On March 13, 2020, my graduating class faced challenges with uncertainty.
 Unsure of what the outcome could be, we stayed positive.
 For three months, we had to persevere, even though it would have been easy to give up.
 Through all the negative comments, our class held strong.

 I was bullied for how I looked, what I wore, how I did my hair, and much more.
 There would be days where I would lie to my mom and tell her I didn’t feel well so I wouldn’t have to go to school.
 I gave up on school, which ultimately led me to have failing grades.